-BIGPAY REVIEW – DISCOVER HOW BIGPAY CAN MAKE YOUR LIFE EASIER AND SAVE YOU RM1000+
+BIGPAY REVIEW – DISCOVER HOW BIGPAY CAN MAKE YOUR LIFE EASIER AND SAVE YOU RM1500+

 Since signing up for it, BigPay has quickly become a huge part of my life.
-If you’re just here to get a referral code to get RM10, download the BigPay app now on android or iOS and use BigPay referral code QEPEPNKA06 when you sign up.
+If you’re just here to get a referral code to get RM10, download the BigPay app now on (andriod) or (iOS) and use QEPEPNKA06.
 Otherwise, read on for my in-depth review of this ewallet and Mastercard!